Why a No-Fault Attendance Policy May Cause Problems for Your HR Consulting Strategy

 Real Costs: Turnover, Engagement, and Legal Risk

-Let’s talk numbers.
+Let’s talk about impact.

 Interested in other current employment trends?
 Click the link to view the recent blog: What Basketball Can Teach HR Consulting Services: Workplace Lessons from the Court, or check back for more on human resources, payroll, insurance, and benefits.